Find answers about using Drumr.

 Toggle "Keep screen on:" in Settings → System to prevent the screen from dimming or turning off while practicing.

 In Settings → Recording, toggle "Video recording mode:" ON.
 This enables screen recording during practice.
+It disables instrument layers and mic-based Performance Analysis if they were enabled.
+E-Drums Performance Analysis can stay on while recording.

 In Settings → About, Account & Support, tap Contact Support to send an email to the Drumr team.